+science.
+It is of God!
+Yours.
+Incoo."
 There is great meaning in these stirring words.
-Mighty passions and struggles of the human will sometimes imprint an interior soulaura upon the walls of a building, or upon the rocks, that is indestructible, and houses where murder has been committed are generally so. saturated with this aura of the struggling victim that spirits very easily come back and manifest themselves by its aid, thus producing what frequently pass as haunted houses.
-Incog, above, says he never invokes the aid of spirits.
-He certainly has a very strong spirit within his own breast, but he should not presume that disembodied spirits have noth-ing to do in his greatest achievements.
-In another letter he admits that he "always feels the invisible power when quiet," and goes on to state what remarkable things he accomp-lishes by its aid.
-He speaks of having spells of sluggishness, just the negative condition that spirits can control best, and after getting control can arouse to a tempest of power and passion in some cases.
-A powerful psychologist once boasted that he could overpower by his gaze a certain lady medium of Brooklyn.
+Mighty passions and struggles of the human will sometimes imprint an interior soulaura upon the walls of a building, or upon the rocks, that is indestructible, and houses where murder has been committed are generally so saturated with this aura of the struggling vic-tim that spirits very easily come back and manifest themselves by its aid, thus producing what frequently pass as haunted houses.
+Incog, above, says he never invokes the aid He certainly has a very strong spirit within his own breast, but he should not presume that disembodied spirits have nothing to do in his greatest schievements.
+In another letter he admits that he "always feels the invisible power when quiet," and goes on to state what remarkable things he accomplishes by its aid.
+He speaks of having spells of aluggishness, just the negative condition that spirits can control best, and after getting control can arouse to a tempest of power and passion in some cases.
+A powerful psycholoat once boasted that he could overpower by his gaze a certain lady medium of Brooklyn.
 She at first felt timid about engaging in such a contest, but was nerved up to a high pitch by a spiritual influence, who told her to go ahead and he would fix him.
-The spirit then seemed to gaze through her eyes for a few moments when all of a sudden the psycholo-gist rushed out of the room into the street.
-When asked why he ran off so suddenly he admitted that in one minute more he himself would have been entirely overwhelmed, and that he was forced to a strong action to save himcelf as it was.
+The spirit then seemed to gaze through her eyes for a few moments when all of a sudden the psychologist rushed out of the room into the street.
+When asked why he ran off so suddenly he admitted that in one minute more he himself would have been entirely overwhelmed, and that he was forced to a strong action to save himself as it was.

 "Incog," who in a former letter admits many discordant and clashing elements in his strong generous character, has just written me the following note.
 "My Dear Doctor.-I'm a true follower of your beautiful faith.
 Glory to God!
 I think I'll get out of the woods yet.
-Yours for the "good time coming" as truly as there is a God, and a world to be glorified."
+Yours for the 'good time coming" as truly as there is a God, and a world to be glorified,

 It is my purpose to establish a monthly "Journal of Life," devoted to the illustration of these wonderful laws of being as soon as a sufficient number of shares have been sub-scribed for sustaining it.
-The true philosophy of cure and the method of wielding the occult life-forces which constitute the realm of power are not set forth by the popular Health Journals of the day, though Dr. Holbrook's "Herald of Health" has bravely admitted articles on the subject.
-Some of the ablest writers in the land have promised the use of their pen for this work.
-Any one wishing to take one or more shares in it can write for information to E. D. BABBITT, D. M., 282 East 23rd St., New York.
+The true philosophy of cure and the method of wielding the occult ilfe-forces which constitute the realmost power are not set forth by the popular Health Journals of the day, though Dr. Holbrook's "Herald of Health" has bravely admitted articles on the subject.
+Some of the ablest writers in the land have promised the use of their number of their numb their pan for this work.
+Any one wishing to take one or more shares in it can write for information to E. D. BABBITT, D. M., 283 East 23rd St., New York.